derickr/derickrethans-articles/201309210854-the-day-i-saved-whisky.rst

 I don't usually write about non-technical things on this blog, but for once I will be describing my holiday adventures.
-A week and a bit ago I returned from a week long trip to Edinburgh and Speyside to get up and close with some of my favourite products: Scots Single Malt Whisky.
+A week and a bit ago I returned from a week long trip to Edinburgh and Speyside to get up and close with some of my favourite products: Scotch Single Malt Whisky.
 I think that I managed, as during the week I probable tasted around 50 different whiskies.
 Some of that was on our own accord at Albanach_ in Edinburgh, but we also participated in a three day Whisky tasting tour with `Rabbie's Trail Blazers`_ in Speyside_,